Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 A "Damn, that guy is a scumbag..."<br>
 MA "No honour, for some folk!"<br>
 A "Hey there, feller.
 You saved my life.
 I owe you one."<br>
-WE "You don't own me anything, sonny.
+WE "You don't own me anything, missy.
 I just don't like when people shoot others in the back."<br>
 A "Are you Wells, by any chance?"<br>
 WE "What's it to you?
 Are you after my mine?"<br>
 A "No, I..."<br>